-The da Vinci surgical system provides surgeons doing a hysterectomy with an alternative to traditional open surgery and conventional laparoscopy, putting the surgeon's hands at the controls of a state-of-the art robotic platform.
-The da Vinci system helps surgeons perform even the most complex, delicate procedures through small incisions with superior precision.
+Robotic surgical systems provide surgeons who are performing a hysterectomy an alternative to traditional open surgery and minimally invasive laparoscopy, putting the surgeon's hands at the controls of a state-of-the art robotic platform.
+The system helps surgeons perform even the most complex, delicate procedures through small incisions with superior precision.

 Traditional open gynecologic surgery, using a large incision for access to the uterus and surrounding anatomy, has been the standard approach to many gynecologic procedures for years.
 However, patients of open surgeries can experience significant pain and trauma, long recovery times, and threats to surrounding organs and nerves.

 Robotic hysterectomy can be an excellent choice if you aren't a candidate for a vaginal hysterectomy.
 Your doctor may recommend a robotic procedure if you have surgical scars or an anatomical irregularity that limit your options.
 Using robotic surgery, surgeons can perform delicate and complex procedures that may have been difficult or impossible with other techniques.

 Surgeons have more flexibility, control and maneuverability using the surgical instruments in robotic surgery than in traditional minimally invasive surgery.
 The robotic system includes a camera arm and several interactive mechanical arms with joints that work like a human's wrist.
 From the remote console, the surgeon uses two hand-and-finger devices to precisely direct the mechanical arms at the operating table.
 He or she leads a trained surgical team during the surgery.

 Benefits of robotic surgery for a hysterectomy include:

 - Less tissue trauma and scarring.